aniketpandey-09/TimeZone_Conversion_with_DST_handling/README.md

 # TimeZone_Conversion_with_DST_handling
 This PySpark script processes sales order data, converts timestamps into multiple European time zones, and partitions the data by year and month.
 The data is then saved into separate Delta tables based on the year and month.

+## Purpose of Project
+Convert the timestamp into different timezones and verify the Daylight Saving and partition the dataset into different tables based on month and year.

 ## Prerequisites
 Apache Spark with PySpark installed.
-Sales order data stored in a CSV file with columns such as SalesOrderID, OrderQty, ProductID, and ModifiedDate.
+Sales order data stored in a CSV file

 ## How To Use The Code
 - Upload the File into the DBFS